Hysteria: A Song Cycle for Singer and Psychiatrist:

-Exploring anxiety, voice hearing and now hysteria, Jocelyn Pook presents the final part in her trilogy of works that probe mental health and wellbeing in its many manifestations, ‘Hysteria: A Song Cycle for Singer and Psychiatrist’, was commissioned by PS/Y and supported by the Wellcome Trust and Culture&.
-The work concludes the trilogy, which began with Hearing Voices in 2012 followed by the ‘Anxiety Fanfare and Variations for Voices and Ensemble’ commissioned for the 2014 Anxiety Arts Festival.
-The Hysteria song cycle will receive its world première at Hoxton Hall on 14 July.
+Exploring anxiety, voice hearing and now hysteria, Jocelyn Pook presented the final part in her trilogy of works that probe mental health and wellbeing in its many manifestations, ‘Hysteria: A Song Cycle for Singer and Psychiatrist’, was commissioned by PS/Y and supported by the Wellcome Trust and Culture&.
+The work concluded the trilogy, which began with Hearing Voices in 2012 followed by the ‘Anxiety Fanfare and Variations for Voices and Ensemble’ commissioned for the 2014 Anxiety Arts Festival.
+The Hysteria song cycle recieved its world première at Hoxton Hall on 14 July.
 This groundbreaking new work is the final event in the PS/Y Hysteria programme, which over the past year has explored the impact of psychological trauma on the body in new commissions in visual art, dance and music.

 The performers of ‘Hysteria: A Song Cycle for Singer and Psychiatrist’ are: